-2.2.3 Diversity Policy
+2.13 Diversity Policy

 The Company recognises the benefits of having a diverse Board of Directors which includes and makes use of differences in the skills, experience, background, race and gender between directors.
-A balance of these differences will be considered when determining the optimum composition of the Board of Directors.
-The Nomination Committee is responsible for ensuring there is an appropriate balance of skills and experience across the Board.
+A balance of these differences is considered when determining the optimum composition of the Board of Directors.
+The Nomination Committee is responsible for promoting diversity and ensuring there is an appropriate balance of skills and experience across the Board.

-2.2.4 Reporting and Control
+2.14 Reporting and Control